iotserver24/codex/website/docs/intro.md

 ### ☁️ **Vercel Integration - Deploy Instantly**

-CodeX provides seamless **one-click deployment** to Vercel, making it the only vibe coding tool with direct cloud deployment capabilities:
+Xibe AI provides seamless **one-click deployment** to Vercel, making it the only vibe coding tool with direct cloud deployment capabilities:

 #### **Features:**
 - **🚀 One-Click Deploy**: Deploy your entire project to Vercel with a single click
-- **🔄 Auto-Sync**: Automatic synchronization between CodeX and Vercel
+- **🔄 Auto-Sync**: Automatic synchronization between Xibe AI and Vercel
 - **📊 Live Preview**: Get instant live URLs for your deployed applications
-- **🛠️ Environment Variables**: Manage environment variables directly in CodeX
+- **🛠️ Environment Variables**: Manage environment variables directly in Xibe AI
 - **📈 Analytics**: View deployment analytics and performance metrics
 - **🔄 Auto-Redeploy**: Automatic redeployment on code changes
 - **🌍 Global CDN**: Your apps are deployed to Vercel's global edge network